 If you are involved in a court matter, you should consider checking the court's website on a regular basis, as courts are frequently updating and revising orders as needed in response to coronavirus developments.

 Courts are less likely to extend statutes of limitation due to the coronavirus pandemic.
-The courts' reluctance to toll statutes of limitations makes sense, considering that these statutes tend to set deadlines that are far-off in the future—often a year or more—from the triggering event.
+The courts' reluctance to toll statutes of limitations makes sense, considering that these statutes tend to set deadlines far-off in the future—often a year or more—from the triggering event.
 In other words, because potential claimants have had months or even years to prepare for the deadline, it makes less sense for the courts to extend them.

 Coronavirus-related emergency orders coming from states and courts are, for the most part, at least mentioning the status of statutes of limitations, but how they address the issue runs the gamut of possibilities.
 As an illustration, state governments, state courts, and federal courts have specifically ordered that: